 “The applicant took offence and, rightly, at being treated differently by reason of gender reassignment from a natural born woman.”

 Fortnum v Suffolk County Council is a first-instance employment-tribunal decision so is not a legal precedent, but it is is often mentioned in support of a claim that people have the right to be treated in all respects as members of the opposite sex, even where that impinges on the privacy and dignity of others.

-The tribunal found that Fortum had been discriminated against by not being allowed to provide personal care to this particular a vulnerable woman, even though the Council argued that other duties could be allocated.
+The tribunal found that Fortum had been discriminated against by not being allowed to provide personal care to this particular vulnerable woman, even though the council argued that other duties could be allocated.